knosmos/brownian/posts/a-relentless-ticking/index.md

 The eternal winds blew forth a ceaseless rustle of sand and dust, slowly burying the last remnants of the lush, blue planet that it once was.
 <!-- TEASER_END -->
 But nothing is eternal.
 The blackened, rusting spires of the tallest skyscrapers collapsed, breaking apart into dusty fragments of metal and worn shards of dirty glass and sending a transient plume of gray into the featureless, polluted skies.
 Slowly, the sound of rushing air dwindled, the final particles settled, and the planet was silent and still.
-But as the last winds scraped feebly over the arid desert, perishing into nothing, a small sound could finally be heard - a quiet ticking, a quiet tocking, resonating from a thousand feet below the barren surface.
+But as the last winds scraped feebly over the arid desert, perishing into nothing, a small sound could finally be heard - a quiet *tick-tock-tick-tock* resonating from a thousand feet below the barren surface.

 A singular clock.
-A relic from a time long gone, when planet was alive with green vegetation and towering buildings.
+A relic from a time long past, when planet was alive with green vegetation and towering buildings.
 Its faded tag still read “IKEA,” and its plastic casing was still intact.
 Shielded from the fate of all other traces of life, it knew nothing of what had happened - nothing of the wars, the bombs, or the epidemics.
 Wedged safely in a small rock enclave, it carried out its singular purpose.

 Silently, it ticked.
 Silently, it tocked.